amitanjani/KibanaAuth/README.md

 6. Copy generated war file(in kibana\target) in tomcat server webapp folder and start the server.
 7. Open url ``http://localhost:8082/kibana`` in browser.

+If you find any issue in using the application, Comment below.